 Oct.
 15, 2020, to Jan.
 10, 2021

 Quilts=Art=Quilts is an annual juried quilt exhibition that has been held since the art center’s opening in 1981.
 Each year the exhibit attracts competitive entries from some of the world’s leading quilt makers and fiber artists.
 Juried by Valerie Goodwin and Mary Lou Alexander, Quilts=Art=Quilts 2020 features 71 quilts from 58 national and international artists.
 The exhibit opens Oct.
 15 and closes Jan.
-10. Prizes will be announced on our social media accounts Oct.
-15th.
+10. Take a virtual tour of the exhibit:

 Valerie S. Goodwin is a mixed media fiber artist and architect whose works of fine art are included in museum and private collections.
 Most of her work is inspired by a love of aerial views of landscapes and cities.
 Many of her quilts are based on maps.